fgagamedev/multiplatform-sdl2-project-template/README.md

 Do the same for the `lib.exe` and `link.exe` (scripts `runlib.bat` and `runlink.bat`), changing only the last line, replacing `cl.exe` for the proper tool.

-Visual Studio Community does not install C++ suport by default.
+Visual Studio Community does not install C++ support by default.
 You must select C++ on installer manually.